amterp/rad/docs-web/docs/guide/getting_started.md

 Great job on getting this far!
 You've gotten a peek at what rad and RSL have to offer.

-If you're ready to dive into more details, then you continue in the next section: [Basics](./basics.md).
+If you're ready to dive into more details, then you can continue in the next section: [Basics](./basics.md).

+[//]: # (todo: add link for 'those who want to just see more RSL features')